MicrosoftDocs/learn/learn-pr/iot/explore-and-analyze-time-series-insights/includes/4-analyze-data-ad-hoc.md

 1. Click on the **Show Advanced explore options for time Series** button at the bottom of the page (![alt-text](../media/explore4.png))
 1. In the popup, you can change the time frame you're using for comparing data.
 You can select **30 minutes earlier** and click on **Apply** button.

-You'll now see two lined on your graph, with a different shade of color.
+You'll now see two lines on your graph, with a different shade of color.
 As you can see in the screenshot below, there's quite a difference between the actual temperature and the temperature 30 minutes ago.

 ![alt-text](../media/explore5.png)